Vanderhell/Vanderhell/README.md

 Current scope includes checked span/arena primitives, Guard Block lifecycle tracking, failure reporting, policy decisions, local blackbox evidence, and host-tested integration paths.

 `loxguard` does not claim full memory safety for arbitrary C code and is not a safety-certified framework.
-Its value is narrower: make unsafe execution states easier to detect, record, and react to in small embedded C systems.
+Its value is narrower and practical: make risky execution paths easier to detect, record, inspect, and react to in small embedded C systems.

 ---